gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 ## Overview

-A _charge pump_ (also known as a _switched capacitor_ circuit) is a voltage-converting circuit that uses capacitors, diodes, and a oscillating switch to move charge from one capacitor to another.
+A _charge pump_ (also known as a _switched capacitor_ circuit) is a voltage-converting circuit that **uses capacitors, diodes, and a oscillating switch to move charge from one capacitor to another**.
 Like a _buck converter_, charge pumps are typically used to produce an output voltage which is higher than the input voltage.
+However, they can also be configured to reduce the input voltage (buck) or invert it.

 The basic principle of a charge pump is to **charge capacitors individually (in parallel) from the input voltage, and then connect them in series to provide a higher output voltage**.
 Whilst this can be done manually or mechanically, almost every practical charge pump circuit uses electronic switches (diodes, MOSFETs, e.t.c) to change between series and parallel connectivity.